open-AIMS/docker-example/README.md

-The three first rows contain information on what version of software you want (we use the [`rocker/verse:3.6.3` image](https://hub.docker.com/r/rocker/verse) freely provided by the [rocker](https://github.com/rocker-org/rocker-versioned) team), as well as information about yourself.
-The *FROM* command points to rocker, which is in itself an image with all the instructions to install R and its system dependencies at a particular version (in this example, 3.6.3).
-The *ARG* command allows for additional user-specified arguments that can be passed to Docker on the command line when building the image.
-In this example, we add the argument *WHEN*, which we will use to specify a precise date from which to install all R package dependencies listed on the `DESCRIPTION`.
-The *RUN* command contains custom-built instructions that Docker uses while building the image.
-Here we're merely telling it to create a folder `/home/project` on which we will save all the files from this code repository.
-This step is accomplished by the *COPY* command which tells Docker to copy all files/folders from the repository to the image.
-The `Dockerfile` then tells Docker to install the packages listed within `DESCRIPTION`, and finally runs the *CMD* command which executes tasks when we tell Docker to run a container from the image (see more of this below in step 11).
+The three first rows contain information on what version of software you want (we use the [`rocker/verse:3.6.3` image](https://hub.docker.com/r/rocker/verse) freely provided by the [rocker](https://github.com/rocker-org/rocker-versioned) team), as well as information about yourself (make sure to populate the fields with your own information accordingly).
+The **FROM** command points to rocker, which is in itself an image with all the instructions to install R, RStudio and its system dependencies at a particular version (in this example, 3.6.3).
+The **ARG** command allows for additional user-specified arguments that can be passed to Docker on the command line when building the image.
+In this example, we add the argument `WHEN`, which we will use to specify a precise date from which to install all R package dependencies listed on the `DESCRIPTION`.
+This is possible by referring to the [MRAN](http://mran.revolutionanalytics.com/snapshot/) repository.
+The **ENV** / **WORKDIR** / **RUN** commands contain custom-built bash instructions that Docker uses while building the image.
+All you need to know at this stage is that we are telling Docker to create a folder `/home/rstudio` on which we will save all the files from this code repository.
+This "saving" step is accomplished by the **COPY** command which tells Docker to copy all files/folders from the code repository to the image.
+The `Dockerfile` then tells Docker to install the packages listed within `DESCRIPTION`, and finally runs the **CMD** command which executes tasks when we tell Docker to run a container from the image (see more of this below in step 11).
 Please visit [this link](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) for a more in-depth understanding of what the `Dockerfile` is capable of.
-The `.dockerignore` plays essentially the same role as the `.gitignore` file on your version control system; it lists which files in the repository should *not* be added to the image.
+The `.dockerignore` plays essentially the same role as the `.gitignore` file on your version control system; it lists which files in the repository should **not** be added to the image.
 See more on why the `.dockerignore` file is important [here](https://docs.docker.com/engine/reference/builder/).